jkingdon-ms/azure-quantum-hackathon-summer-2022/README.md

 ## Reliability

 It seems that as far as potential targets, IonQ seems to be most reliable.
-Quantinuum offers some syntax checker targets which is nice, but ultimately the target hardware is frequenctly degraded or unavailable.
+Quantinuum offers some syntax checker targets which is nice, but ultimately the target hardware is frequently degraded or unavailable.

 ![](providers.png)